osmosis-labs/osmosis/CONTRIBUTING.md

 An app hash is a hash of hashes of every store's Merkle root.

-Cosmos-SDK takes an app hash of the application state, and propagates it to Tendermint which, in turn, compares it to the app hash of the rest of the network.
+Cosmos-SDK [takes an app hash of the application state][4], and propagates it to Tendermint which, in turn, compares it to the app hash of the rest of the network.